mrwhale/limitlessled-bash/README.md

-cool - cool the selected white light down 1 night - turn the selected lights to night mode (lowest brightness, use with [command] b) full - turn the selected lights to full brightness (use with [command] b) 1..10 - turns selected RGBW lights brightness to coressponding value (2 = 20% etc)(use with [type] c, [command] b) red - change the colour of the selected lights to red (use with [type] c, [command] c) blue - change the colour of the selected lights to blue (use with [type] c, [command] c)
+cool - cool the selected white light down 1 night - turn the selected lights to night mode (lowest brightness, use with [command] b) full - turn the selected lights to full brightness (use with [command] b) i - Enter interactive mode. can press keys to change brightness/warmth of white lights without having to enter a new cli command.
+Use with white lights only (use with [type] c, [command] b)
+1..10 - turns selected RGBW lights brightness to coressponding value (2 = 20% etc)(use with [type] c, [command] b)
+red - change the colour of the selected lights to red (use with [type] c, [command] c) blue - change the colour of the selected lights to blue (use with [type] c, [command] c)